Faces of Death: Censorship

 Due to its graphic content, Faces of Death was banned and censored in many countries.
-The movie is often billed as "Banned in 46 Countries", but this claim is exaggerated for marketing purpose.
+The movie is often billed as "Banned in 46 Countries", but this claim was exaggerated for marketing purposes.
 In the United Kingdom, the film was prosecuted and added to the "video nasty" list, as it was deemed to violate the Obscene Publications Act 1959.
-In 2003, the film was allowed to be released on DVD in the UK; however, cuts of 2 minutes and 19 seconds were required by the British Board of Film Classification (BBFC) to remove scenes of "fighting dogs and [a] monkey being cruelly beaten to death in accordance with Cinematograph Films (Animals) Act 1937 and BBFC Guidelines."
-In 1980, Faces of Death was refused classification by the Australian Classification Board.
+In 2003, the film was allowed to be released on DVD in the UK; however, cuts of 2 minutes and 19 seconds were required by the BBFC to remove scenes of "fighting dogs and [a] monkey being cruelly beaten to death in accordance with Cinematograph Films (Animals) Act 1937 and BBFC Guidelines."
+In 1980, Faces of Death was refused classification by the ACB.
 Despite the ban, several bootleg VHS tapes were released in the country, and the film was unbanned and released uncut on DVD in 2007.
 However, its sequels remain banned in the country.
 The film was also banned in New Zealand in 1989.
 In Germany, the film was edited for a VHS release, with the removal of some graphic scenes.
 The ban in Germany was lifted in 2022.